 The master's degree is designed for graduates in History, art History, Humanities, Anthropology, Social and Cultural Anthropology, Geology, Geography, Chemistry, Biochemistry, Physics, Biology and Geology.
 As well studies in Conservation and Restoration of Cultural Property, with a specialisation in archaeological materials or in areas related to the above and to this master's degree.

-As well as the compulsory general documentation required for pre-enrolment to the programme and only if the demand of admission applications exceeds the number of places, students must also submit the following documents:
+As well as the compulsory general documentation required for pre-enrolment to the programme and only if the demand of admission applications exceeds the number of places, it’s taken into account for admission:

-- Proof of mastery of a foreign language, preferably English
+- Mastery of a foreign language, preferably English.

 - Having participated in excavations and/or research in the field of Quaternary archaeology and human evolution.

 - Mastery of expression and comprehension in a foreign language, preferably English.

 - Having a broad perspective of the world and experience and ease of mobility within the European area.

 - Previous research, capacity for teamwork and relevant high-quality research work.